kamosz08/instant-physio-frontend/README.md

 ## Instant Physio pet project client

-Same for both: Here will be app description same of client and BE, demo link, GIF?
-POtential future

 Idea for this project is to create a platform, which allows users to train from home with chosen personal coach.
 If we have technology where we can use AI to create such personal coaches, this platform could be used.
 That being said this is just a pet project to try out some technologies and patterns.